All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 That's what the Democrats think.

-Well, y I I mean, you have a point, but here's I think In other words, what are we mo what are we moderate about?
+Well, I mean, you have a point, but here's ⁇ I think.

-If we're moderate about our dress, our conduct, our civility to each other, I mean I'm a moderate, okay.
+If we're moderate about our dress, our conduct, our civility to each other, I mean, I'm a moderate, okay?

 You know, you're right, Roger.

-But here's here's I think the dividing line.
+But here's, I think, the dividing line.

 It's social issues.

-Issues like you know, abortion, prayer in the school.
+Issues like abortion, prayer in the school.

 That's where a lot of moderate Republicans will move toward the Democratic side when you have a candidate who's very conservative on those issues.